Sit. When you can't sit, write. Stay with yourself.

-Normally, I would correct him.
-(I am addicted to grammar, I think.)
+Normally, I would correct his word choice.
+“It’s arc,” I don’t say.
+I am addicted to grammar, I think.
 I smile.
-Yeah.
-I say.
+“It was,” I say.

 I picked up the book that I'd left here last night and sighing with pleasure, I opened the cover.
 On the very first page, I saw something that I wanted to share on Facebook.

 I picked up my cell phone.
 One thing led to another.
 I started clicking through portals the way someone with OCD taps doorframes.
 Click, Instagram.
 Click, email.
 Click Click click click on the news summaries from the Times, the Post, the...

 I looked up.
 The day was here - I'd missed the sunrise.
 The snow was bright.
 The winter light grey.
 I sighed.
 Another day of boredom, another day stuck at home.

 My body flexed toward relief.
 I leapt to my feet.
 I was standing in the doorway, keys in my hand, on my way to the market when my eye fell on the book, resting open on the side table by my reading corner.